published on 13 March 2013

-We know of other titles which have not survived, for example, his first play The Banqueters (427 BCE) and we know that there were two final plays after Plutus which were a little more in line with the new style of comedy.
-Several of his plays were produced by Callistratus, others by Philonides or Aristophanes himself and many won prizes at prestigious festivals such as the City Dionysia of Athens.
+We know of other titles which have not survived, for example, his first play The Banqueters (427 BCE), and we know that there were two final plays after Plutus which were a little more in line with the new style of comedy.
+Several of his plays were produced by Callistratus, others by Philonides or Aristophanes himself, and many won prizes at prestigious festivals such as the City Dionysia of Athens.

 Aristophanes was most probably instrumental in the evolution of the Greek comic theatre, for example, in the role of the chorus and the reduction in topical references.
-Using parody, puns and bold and colourful language, he was able to convey the full spectrum of emotions and, through satire and ridiculous exaggeration, he poked fun at the more ridiculous facets of Greek city-life.
-Few public figures escaped his sharp wit and politicians such as Kleon and fellow artists like Euripides were a favourite target as were, on occasion, the populace as a whole.
-The following selection of extracts illustrate the poet’s sly wit:
+Using parody, puns, and bold and colourful language, he was able to convey the full spectrum of emotions and, through satire and ridiculous exaggeration, he poked fun at the more ridiculous facets of Greek city-life.
+Few public figures escaped his sharp wit, and politicians such as Kleon and fellow artists like Euripides were a favourite target as were, on occasion, the populace as a whole.
+The following selection of extracts illustrates the poet’s sly wit:

 Well, I’d no sooner fallen asleep than I saw a whole lot of sheep, and they were holding an assembly on the Pnyx: they all had little cloaks on, and they had staves in their hands; and these sheep were all listening to a harangue by a rapacious-looking creature with a figure like a whale and a voice like a scalded sow.